Ten Commandments in Catholic theology: Capital punishment

 For the first two hundred years, Christians "refused to kill in the military, in self-defense, or in the judicial system", but there was no official Church position on the death penalty.
 When the Church was first officially recognized as a public institution in 313, its attitude toward capital punishment became one of toleration but not outright acceptance.
 The death penalty had support from early Catholic theologians, though some of them such as Saint Ambrose encouraged members of the clergy not to pronounce or carry out capital punishment.
 Saint Augustine answered objections to capital punishment rooted in the first commandment in The City of God.
 Thomas Aquinas and Duns Scotus argued that civil authority to carry out capital punishment was supported by scripture.
 Pope Innocent III required Peter Waldo and the Waldensians to accept that "secular power can, without mortal sin, exercise judgement of blood, provided that it punishes with justice, not out of hatred, with prudence, not precipitation" as a prerequisite for reconciliation with the church.
 Paul Suris states that official Church teachings have neither absolutely condemned nor promoted capital punishment, but toleration of it has fluctuated throughout the ages.
 The Inquisitions provide the most memorable instance of Church support for capital punishment, although some historians considered these more lenient than the secular courts of the period.

 On August 2, 2018, the church adopted the view that capital punishment is "inadmissible" as it violates the dignity of mankind.
-The Catechism of the Catholic Church proclaims that "in the light of the Gospel" the death penalty is "an attack on the inviolability and dignity of the person".
-Pope Francis has also proclaimed that life imprisonment is a form of torture and "a hidden [form of the] death penalty".
+The Catechism of the Catholic Church proclaims that "in the light of the Gospel" the death penalty is "an attack on the inviolability and dignity of the person."
+Pope Francis proclaimed that even life imprisonment is a form of torture and "a hidden death penalty."